Home - Diet - Vegetarian and Vegan - Homemade Veggie Black Bean Burgers

 Black bean burger on a bun with avocado, greens, onion and lime mayo topping.

-In my experience, the tricky part about making black bean burgers from scratch is getting the texture just right.
+In my experience, the tricky part about making black bean burgers at home is getting the texture just right.
 You want them to hold together while forming the patties, so they don’t crumble or feel sticky.

 • Black beans: You need two 15-ounce cans or 3 cups cooked black beans.

-• Ground flax: Ground flax seeds are an egg substitute that helps to bind the burger mixture.
+• Ground flax: This is an egg substitute that helps to bind the burger mixture.
 You can use one egg instead if you’re not concerned about keeping the recipe vegan.

 • Walnuts: Choose unsalted raw nuts.